hanhonglei/Course_GamePhysics/README.md

 [NVIDIA PhysX](https://developer.nvidia.com/physx-sdk) will be used as an example.

 You have to register through [Github](http://www.github.com/) to access the PhysX repository.
-Please follow the instrction [here](https://developer.nvidia.com/physx-source-github).
+Please follow the instruction [here](https://developer.nvidia.com/physx-source-github).

 ## Other competitor physics engines
 1. [HAVOK® PHYSICS](https://www.havok.com/physics/)